rdkcentral/meta-middleware-generic-support/README.md

 ### Boot Command

-#### Copy image to device /mnt/usb or /opt partitions or connect and mount USB having the image binn- Execute FlashApp command
+#### Copy image to device /mnt/usb or /opt partitions or connect and mount USB having the image bin- Execute FlashApp command

 - Move to directory containing the image
 - FlashApp \<dirname\> \<imagename\>
-- eg. FlashApp /mnt/usb/SKXI11ADS_VENDOR_DEV_refs_tags_5.1.3_20250429132424.bin
+- eg. FlashApp /mnt/usb/SKXI11ADS_VENDOR_DEV_refs_tags_5.1.5_20250430103616.bin

 #### USB Flash Method using xboot prompt

-- Copy the image `"SKXI11ADS_VENDOR_DEV_refs_tags_5.1.3_20250429132424.bin"` to the usb and connect to the STB
+- Copy the image `"SKXI11ADS_VENDOR_DEV_refs_tags_5.1.5_20250430103616.bin"` to the usb and connect to the STB
 - Switch on the STB
 - Press z button multiple time to get the bootloader prompt.
 - From bootloader prompt, need to do below method